跳至页脚内容

 Iron's branch of Tesseract OCR is adept at reading specific regions of images, as shown in the following code sample.

-We can make use of System.Drawing.Rectangle that is used to describe the exact region of an image to be read in pixels.
+We use System.Drawing.Rectangle to describe the exact region of an image to be read in pixels.

 When dealing with a standardized form that is filled out, and only a portion of the content changes from case to case, this can be really handy.

-Scanning a Section of a Page: We can make use of System.Drawing.Rectangle to designate a region in which we shall read a document.
-Pixels are always the unit of measurement.
+Scanning a Section of a Page: We use System.Drawing.Rectangle to designate a region to read from a document, improving speed and accuracy.

 C# OCR Scan From Tiff Example